'Little Slice Of Hell' House Under Contract With Cash Offer, Off The Market

 COLORADO SPRINGS, Colo.
 (CBS4)– The real estate agent for the home described as a “little slice of hell” after tenants trashed it, said the home was officially under contract on Friday.
 Mimi Foster said that someone in the neighborhood made a cash offer on the home.

 The home was initially listed for $590,000.
-Foster did not say how much the cash offer was for the five-bedroom home at 4525 Churchill Court in Colorado Springs.READ MORE: Ryan Scott Avery: Person Of Interest In Deadly Shooting In Aurora That Left 1 Dead
+Foster did not say how much the cash offer was for the five-bedroom home at 4525 Churchill Court in Colorado Springs.READ MORE: 'NOT Your Toilet': Man Caught Dumping Human Waste In Stream In Clear Creek County

 “If you dream of owning your own little slice of hell and turning it into a piece of heaven, then look no further!”
 Mimi Foster wrote in the listing.

-“You will also notice there is not one surface of the home that has not been enhanced with black spray paint or a swinging hammer – damage done by an angry departing tenant who didn’t want to pay rent,” Foster explained.READ MORE: Hot Air Balloon Crashes At Chatfield State Park, Multiple Injuries
+“You will also notice there is not one surface of the home that has not been enhanced with black spray paint or a swinging hammer – damage done by an angry departing tenant who didn’t want to pay rent,” Foster explained.READ MORE: Name-Your-Own-Price: Dumb Friends League Hosting Special Adoption Event

 “But don’t let that slow you down.
 It’s not nearly as daunting as the freezer in the basement that’s full of meat and hasn’t had electricity to it for over a year,” she adds.
 “So be sure to wear your mask.
 Not for anyone else’s protection but your own.”

-Despite the appalling condition the property was left, there are plenty of buyers interested in taking the five-bedroom home at 4525 Churchill Court.MORE NEWS: Overrun National Forests Prompt Action From US Congress
+Despite the appalling condition the property was left, there are plenty of buyers interested in taking the five-bedroom home at 4525 Churchill Court.MORE NEWS: Dylan Redwine Murder: Jury Seated In Trial Of Dad Mark Redwine

 The home is being sold as-is.
 Foster estimates that it will cost about $150,000 to renovate the property so that it is livable.